Easy tips for planning a healthy diet

 Fruits and vegetables should be part of every meal and your first choice for a snack—aim for a minimum of five portions each day.
 The antioxidants and other nutrients in fruits and vegetables help protect against certain types of cancer and other diseases.

 Eat a rainbow of fruits and vegetables every day—the brighter the better.

-The brighter, deeper colored fruits and vegetables contain higher concentrations of vitamins, minerals and antioxidants—and different colors provide different benefits.
+The brighter, deeper coloured fruits and vegetables contain higher concentrations of vitamins, minerals and antioxidants—and different colours provide different benefits.
 Some great choices are: